CaitlinChiang/Coding-Insights/README.md

 ## Clean Code

 This is a book by Robert C. Martin, which goes through the best practices in programming.
 It is emphasized here that it is not enough that code just works, but the code itself is part of the artistic medium.
 Some ideas may come across controversial, but these are ideas to be discussed and thought about, for adaptation of your circumstances.
+I have gone over and written notes for chapters 1-14, as these are the most applicable to the different programming languages.

 - [Chapter 01: Clean Code](https://github.com/CaitlinChiang/Fundamental-Learnings/blob/main/clean-code/chapter-01.md)
 - [Chapter 02: Meaningful Names](https://github.com/CaitlinChiang/Fundamental-Learnings/blob/main/clean-code/chapter-02.md)